 In addition to historical information, this annual report on Form 10-K contains forward-looking statements as defined under federal securities laws.
-Such statements involve risks and uncertainties, such as statements about our plans, objectives, expectations, assumptions or future events.
+Such statements, including statements about our plans, objectives, expectations, assumptions or future events, involve risks and uncertainties.
 These statements involve estimates, assumptions, known and unknown risks, uncertainties and other factors that could cause actual results to differ materially from any future results, performances or achievements expressed or implied by the forward-looking statements.
-The important factors that could cause actual results to differ materially from those indicated by such forward-looking statements include but are not limited to the effect of governmental regulation; changes in insurance regulations; the frequency and extent of claims; uncertainties inherent in reserve estimates; catastrophic events; a change in the demand for, pricing of, availability of or collectability of reinsurance; restrictions on our ability to change premium rates; increased rate pressure on premiums; and other risks and uncertainties and other factors listed under Item 1A - "Risk Factors" and elsewhere in this annual report on Form 10-K and in our other Securities and Exchange Commission filings.
+Typically, forward-looking statements can be identified by terminology such as "anticipate," "estimate," "plan," "project," "continuing," "ongoing," "expect," "believe," "intend," "may," "will," "should," "could," and similar expressions.
+The important factors that could cause actual results to differ materially from those indicated by such forward-looking statements include but are not limited to the effect of governmental regulation; changes in insurance regulations; the frequency and extent of claims; uncertainties inherent in reserve estimates; catastrophic events; changes in the demand for, pricing of, availability of or collectability of reinsurance; restrictions on our ability to change premium rates; increased rate pressure on premiums; and other risks and uncertainties and other factors listed under Item 1A - "Risk Factors" and elsewhere in this annual report on Form 10-K and in our other Securities and Exchange Commission filings.